Loading

 1986 to present

 Pope John Paul II founded the Diocese of Tyler on December 12, 1986, and it was formally erected on February 24, 1987.
 He appointed Charles Herzig of the Diocese of Galveston-Houston as its first bishop.
 Herzig died in 1991.
-In 1992, John Paul II appointed Auxiliary Bishop Edmond Carmody as bishop of Tyler.
+In 1992, John Paul II appointed Auxiliary Bishop Edmond Carmody of San Antonio as bishop of Tyler.
 The pope named Carmody as bishop of the Diocese of Corpus Christi in 2000.

 Auxiliary Bishop Álvaro Corrada del Río from the Archdiocese of Washington was named bishop of Tyler by John Paul II in 2001.
 Pope Benedict XVI appointed del Rio as bishop of the Diocese of Mayagüez in 2011.